 example.com/mypage, and metrics for the transcoded page are shown as

-Will my pages be transcoded for users on faster networks?
+Will my pages be transcoded for users on faster clients?

-- Pages will not be transcoded if the user is on a fast network.
+- Pages will not be transcoded if the user is using a fast client.

 Will my pages be transcoded for users doing searches from desktop computers or tablets?

-- Pages will be transcoded only for users on mobile phones, not desktop or tablets.
+- Pages will be transcoded only for users on mobile phones, not desktops or tablets.

 What browsers are supported?

 - Pages are currently transcoded for searches from the Chrome browser and the Android browser (version 2.3+), as well as Google Go.